AmrMomtaz/Weather-Stations-Monitoring/README.md

 Please note the following points in the previous script:
 * The commands' order must be maintained.
 * The _host_ network can be changed (for security reasons).
 To create a seperate network use this command ```docker network create {my-bridge-network}```.
-* More weather stations can by running the forth command changing the container's name.
+* More weather stations can be deployed by running the forth command changing the container's name.

 Finally, a _docker-compose.yml_ file is available in the root directory which can be used directly to build and run everything.<br>
 Go to the repo root directory and run the following command where you can specify the desired number of weather stations: